Foreign Key Column in Angular Grid Component

 Binding remote data

-This example demonstrates how to use the foreign key column with remote data binding using the ODataV4Adaptor in the grid:
+The following example demonstrates how to use a foreign key column with remote data binding using the ODataV4Adaptor in the grid:

 import { NgModule } from '@angular/core'